frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 We now also allow you to access the backing store of any ArrayBuffer, through the new `unwrap()` method on ArrayBuffer.
-An example use-case for this is when using an existing module such as [frida-js][] where you get an ArrayBuffer that you then want to pass to native code.
+An example use-case for this is when using an existing module such as [frida-fs][] where you get an ArrayBuffer that you then want to pass to native code.

 Kudos to [@DaveManouchehri][] for contributing the first draft of the